 Borrowings under the Revolving Loan Facility bear interest at a rate per annum equal to one of the following, plus, in both cases, an applicable margin based upon our leverage ratio: (a) Term SOFR, which includes a credit spread adjustment of 0.10%, for an interest period of one, three or six months as selected by us, reset at the end of the selected interest period, or (b) a base rate determined by reference to the highest of (1) U. S. Bank's prime rate, (2) the Federal Funds Effective Rate plus 0.5%, or (3) one-month Term SOFR for U.S. dollars plus 1.0%.
 The Term SOFR margin is between 0.85% and 1.35%, depending on our leverage ratio.
-At July 3, 2022, the effective interest rate on our borrowings was 2.8%.
+The base rate margin is between 0.00% and 0.35%, depending on our leverage ratio.
+At October 2, 2022, the effective interest rate on our borrowings was 3.4%.